davidamirkhanov/nordhealth_qa_task/README.md

 ## Selected Approach

-In this task I decided to use Page Object pattern, because this is recommended approach to write tests for website UI.
-BasePage class contains methods and elements, that are available on every page.
-And child pages inherit them.
+In this task I decided to use Page Object pattern, because this is recommended approach for writing UI tests.
+BasePage class contains methods and elements that are available on every page, and child pages inherit them.

-Tests are separated in files by type and by page under test.
-In future more complex test structure could be implemented, e.g. separate folders for functional, end-to-end, performance tests etc. But for now it is not needed.
+Tests are separated into files by type and by page under test.
+In future, more complex structure could be implemented, for example separate folders for functional, end-to-end and performance tests.
+But for now this is not needed.

-Sensitive test data (in this case link to website under test) is stored in .env file.
-This file is included in .gitignore.
-When running in CI or when sharing this repository, this link has to be shared separately.
+Sensitive test data (in this case URL of website under test) is stored in .env file, which is included in .gitignore.
+When running in CI or when sharing this repository, this value has to be provided separately.

-Other type of test data is test customers' information.
-This is not secret, so it is stored openly.
-In case if this data becomes sensitive, or if any production data will be used, this information can also be moved to .env file.
+Other test data is customers' information.
+This is not sensitive, so it is stored openly in the repository.
+If this changes, or if any production data will be used, it can also be excluded from git.

-To make data management easier, cutomers' information is stored in dataclass in tests/customers.py file.
-Dataclass allows testers to get information in different formats: as string, containing first and last name, or as list.
-If need arouses, other parameters can be added.
+To make data management easier, customers' information is stored as dataclass in tests/customers.py.
+This allows to get customer data in different formats — as a full name string or as a list.
+More fields can be added if needed.

-There is also an option to run tests in Github Actions (This is the part where I showcase my automation skills and experience).
-In orger to trigger tests or check past runs, navigate to Actions tab in Github.
-Tests run automatically every day on midnight (GMT+0)
+There is also an option to run tests in Github Actions.
+To trigger tests manually or check past runs, navigate to Actions tab in Github.
+Tests also run automatically every day at midnight (GMT+0).

 ## How to Run Tests Locally

 ### 1. Install dependencies